intelligent-machine-learning/dlrover/README.md

 # EasyDL: An Automatic Distributed Deep Learning Service

-EasyDL is a distributued deep learning framework to support elastic, fault-tolerance and automatic resource configuration on the cloud.
+EasyDL is a distributued deep learning service to support elastic, fault-tolerance and automatic resource configuration on the cloud.
 Using EasyDL, users don't need to configure any resources to submit DL training jobs on a Kubernetes (k8s) cluster.